 1. Select Your Deadline

-At UVA Darden, we offer monthly deadlines - from September through June.
-Each deadline functions as a discrete round - with a target interview period, decision release date and deposit deadline.
-All deadlines are focused on our class starting this August.
+At UVA Darden, we offer monthly deadlines and we will continue to accept applications until the class fills.
+Each deadline functions as a discrete round – with a target interview period, decision release date and deposit deadline.
+All deadlines are focused on our class starting in August.

 2. Review Our Application